ebupi/galaxies-and-cosmology/README.md

 # Galaxies and Cosmology Class Notes
 1. Milkway 3d map - simple approach
 2. Isophote - effective radius
+  + dustmap.zip file is required if `pip install dustmap` does not work
-3. Lin-Shu -- working on it
+4. Lin-Shu -- working on it